 Using the Pricing for Profit Calculator

-The pricing for profit calculator is available for download below and is used as follows:
+The pricing calculator is available for download below and is used as follows:

 Change in Sales Volume

 Enter the gross margin percentage